The Bankrate promise

-Here’s a quick overview of major credit card legislation, a summary of your rights under each act and some tips on what you can do if you are having trouble making your credit card payments during times of financial hardship.
+Want to know more about your credit card rights?
+We’ve put together an overview of major credit card legislation, a summary of your rights under each act and a few tips on what you can do if you are having trouble making your credit card payments during times of financial hardship.

 The Coronavirus Aid, Relief and Economic Security Act, also known as the CARES Act, was passed in 2020 in response to the COVID-19 pandemic.
-The CARES Act includes many protections designed to aid consumers during today’s extreme uncertainty and evolving economic hardship, including one important consumer credit protection: the ability to take advantage of coronavirus-related hardship programs such as credit card forbearance without taking a hit to your credit history or credit score.
+The CARES Act includes many protections designed to aid consumers during a period of extreme uncertainty and evolving economic hardship, including one important consumer credit protection: the ability to take advantage of coronavirus-related hardship programs, such as credit card forbearance, without taking a hit to your credit history or credit score.

-If you participate in an assistance program, your lender is required to report your account to the three credit bureaus as “current” or “in good standing” even if you are not currently making payments on your debt.
-This allows you to maintain your credit while recovering financially from the pandemic.
-Keep in mind, though, that this leniency does not apply for accounts that were already in delinquency.
+If you participate in one of these assistance programs, your lender is required to report your account to the three credit bureaus as “current” or “in good standing” even if you are not currently making payments on your debt — as long as your account was already in good standing before the coronavirus pandemic.

 Credit CARD Act